Category Archives: Former Monarchies

 Eleonore Magdalene was raised in a very religious environment and received an excellent education.
 Besides her native language German, Eleonore Magdalene was fluent in Latin, French, and Italian, translated biblical texts and spiritual literature into German, was well-versed in theology, and was fond of music and art.
 From the age of seventeen, Eleanore Magdalene lived with her mother in Benrath Castle where a lady-in-waiting instructed her in court etiquette.

 From an early age, Eleonore Magdalene showed a strong devotion to her Roman Catholic faith.
-She developed a daily prayer practice and an ascetic life which included self-flagellation and the secret wearing of a chain cilice.
+She developed a daily prayer practice and an ascetic life that included self-flagellation and the secret wearing of a chain cilice.
 Eleonore Magdalene visited the sick, gave alms to the poor, and asked others not to treat her as royalty because she considered all people equally dear to God.
 When she was fourteen-year-old, Eleonore Magdalene joined the Brotherhood of Our Lady of Sorrows at the Cross, a secular order, and remained a member all her life.
 She wanted to become a Carmelite nun but her parents would not let her.
 Five monarchs asked to marry her and were refused by her.

 Eleonore Magdalene’s husband Leopold I, Holy Roman Emperor; Credit – Wikipedia

 In 1676, Leopold I, Holy Roman Emperor was devastated by the loss of his second wife, and he retired to a monastery near Vienna to mourn.
 From his two marriages, he had six children, however, all except the oldest daughter from his first wife, had died.
 Leopold needed to marry again to provide a male heir.
 Eleanore Magdalene’s mother had 23 pregnancies and 17 live births and the family gained the reputation as a fertile family.
-Because of this reputation, 36-year-old Leopold chose his 21-year-old second cousin Eleonore Magdalene to be his third wife.
+Because of this reputation, 36-year-old Leopold chose his 21-year-old second cousin Eleonore Magdalene as his third wife.
 The wedding took place on December 14, 1676, in Passau, then in the County of Palatine, now in Bavaria, Germany.
 Having an imperial wedding in Passau was a major event and it is remembered with an 1892 painting of the wedding, displayed in the Passau Town Hall.

 The painting of the wedding of Holy Roman Emperor Leopold I and Eleonore Magdalene, displayed in the Passau Town Hall; Credit – https://tourismus.passau.de/